-The Boston Area Rape Crisis Center (BARCC) is the only rape crisis center in the Greater Boston area and the oldest and largest center in Massachusetts.
-Our vision is to end sexual violence through healing and social change.
+Founded in 1973, the Boston Area Rape Crisis Center (BARCC) is the only comprehensive rape crisis center in the Greater Boston area and the oldest and largest center of its kind in New England.
+Our mission is to end sexual violence through healing and social change.

 BARCC assists thousands of sexual violence survivors and their families, friends and communities each year, regardless of sex, gender identity, race, physical/developmental disabilities, income, ethnicity, class, religion, or sexual orientation.
-We provide services in English, Spanish, Haitian Creole, and French, with other languages available upon request.
+We provide services in English and Spanish, as well as other languages upon request.

 Cities and towns that BARCC serves